stevensgsp/quotes-api/README.md

 ### Customizing the UI

-If you want to customize the frontend, you can modify the published Vue.js files:
+If you want to customize the frontend, you can modify the published files:

--   **Vue Components**: Located in `resources/js/components`.
+-   **Blade Views**: Located in `resources/views/vendor`.
 -   **UI Assets**: Located in `public/vendor/quotes-api/assets`.

-Make sure to run `npm run build` again after making any changes to the frontend.

 ## Running Tests